unChaz/sci-fi-5e/versions/0.3.0/SCI-5_SRD.md

 \page

-A turned creature must spend its turns trying to move as far away from you as it can, and it can’t willingly move to a space within 30 feet of you.
-It also can’t take reactions.
+A turned creature must spend its turns trying to move as far away from you as it can, and it can't willingly move to a space within 30 feet of you.
+It also can't take reactions.
 For its action, it can use only the Dash action or try to escape from an effect that prevents it from moving.
-If there’s nowhere to move, the creature can use the Dodge action.
+If there's nowhere to move, the creature can use the Dodge action.

 ##  Ability Score Improvement

 When you reach 4th level, and again at 8th, 12th, 16th, and 19th level, you can increase one ability score of your choice by 2, or you can increase two ability scores of your choice by 1.
-As normal, you can’t increase an ability score above 20 using this feature.
+As normal, you can't increase an ability score above 20 using this feature.

 ##  Destroy Undead